Retirement Planning5 min read

 How much does long-term care cost in Canada?

-Publicly subsidized long-term care accommodation is roughly $1,700–$2,900/month for a basic room (~$2,036 in Ontario; $1,700–$2,200 in Alberta; income-tested in BC).
-Private retirement homes commonly run $3,000–$7,000+/month.
+Publicly subsidized long-term care accommodation is roughly $2,000–$3,000/month per resident for a basic room (~$2,085 in Ontario; ~$2,148 in Alberta for a shared room, more for private; income-tested in BC).
+Semi-private and private subsidized rooms cost more (around $2,500–$3,000+/month in Ontario).
+Private retirement homes commonly run $3,000–$7,000+/month per resident.
 Most provinces offer rate reductions for low-income residents.

 What healthcare costs are not covered by provincial plans?